nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 On top of the above four main components, there is also an additional [`VersionControl`](#versioncontrol-component) which provides common API for `VersionedModel` and `Storage` to implement version control.
 Because of this, the `VersionControl` component is usually left out in the diagrams in this developer guide.
-For more information regarding the `VersionControl` component, read [here](#versioncontrol-component)
+For more information regarding the `VersionControl` component, read [here](#versioncontrol-component).

 **How the architecture components interact with each other**